 Back in 1993, the Naval Aviation Museum Foundation began to focus more on educational programs to get young people interested in science, math and related subjects.
 This led to the creation of several programs, such as Kids Day in Antarctica and Kids Day in Space, as well as special programs for teachers.
 Eventually, a program called Flight Adventure Deck emerged; this interactive aviation exhibit taught kids about aviation, aerodynamics, propulsion and meteorology.

 In 2011, the National Flight Academy was created, combining special events, single-day learning experiences and multi-day camp programs with the goal of encouraging students to excel in STEM subjects.

 Ideally, after students complete their stay at NFA, they’ll want to explore science, math, engineering and technology more in their own school system.
 And though we are considering this from a traditional school perspective, it’s good to know that the NFA is ADA compliant and that other groups—such as kids’ clubs and homeschoolers—are welcome too.

 National Flight Academy’s STEM-Focused Programs

-In addition to day-long learning adventures and special events throughout the year, the NFA offers two overnight camp experiences: three-day Cruises and six-day Deployments.
+In addition to day-long learning adventures and special events throughout the year, the NFA offers two overnight camp programs available for up to 216 students: three-day Cruises and six-day Deployments.

 Three-day Cruises are designed to whet students’ appetite for STEM subjects, particularly in an aviation setting.
 This program can also be considered as a lead-up to the longer, six-day Deployment program.
-Both programs have students stay overnight, summer-camp style (although not in tents!), and both feature an immersive learning experience and an engaging storyline.
+Both programs have students stay overnight, summer-camp style, and both feature an immersive learning experience mapped to state and national math and science standards in an interactive, engaging storyline.